stevleibelt/General_Howtos/operation_system/linux/arch/installOnZfsWithLuks.md

 * when it comes to "Finally, re-import the pool", simple do
 ```
 zpool import -R /mnt <pool name>
+#if pool was not exported try
+zpool import -fR /mnt <pool name>
 ```
 * i would not try to put "var" and more to a separate zfs since this leads to some errors while booting up right now (2015-03-03)
 * when it comes to the point of adapting the grub.cfg, the "linux" section should look like: